chriszarate/sheetrock/README.md

 Use this option to enable lazy-loading or chunking of the data.
 When set to `0`, Sheetrock will fetch all available rows.
-When set to `10`, for example, it will fetch ten rows and keep track of how many rows have been requested (by storing an `offset` on the targeted element using jQuery’s `$.data`).
-On the next request, it will pick up where it left off.
+When set to `10`, for example, it will fetch ten rows and keep track of how many rows have been requested.
+On the next request with the same query, it will pick up where it left off.

 ### columns
 * Default `{}`